JAlcocerT/JAlcocerT/content/blog/ai-ppts.md

 ### SelfHosting Cool PPT Software

-Any of these will be a replacement for powerpoint / mentimeter.
+Any of these will be a replacement for powerpoint / mentimeter/ slido.
 You can upload the ppt/pdf created with the PPT as a code frameworks.

 1. https://github.com/ClaperCo/Claper